PBJ-1J Mitchell Bomber B-25

 Col. Marc Russell

-Ken Barger, Jo & Jack Brinkerhoff, Scott Drosos, Dave Fish, Mike Hohls, Tim Kutzbach, Dan Newcomb, George Sands, Thomas Van Stein, Alan Nicholson, John Cutright, Dave Neel, John Syrdahl, Jerry Burkhardt, Russ Babbit,Randy Manes, John Mullin, John Hills, Rick Johnson, Patty Stone, Cameron O’Brien, Charlie Carr, and Charlie Harwood.
+Ken Barger, Jo & Jack Brinkerhoff, Scott Drosos, Dave Fish, Mike Hohls, Tim Kutzbach, Dan Newcomb, George Sands, Thomas Van Stein, Alan Nicholson, John Cutright, Dave Neel, John Syrdahl, Jerry Burkhardt, Russ Babbit,Randy Manes, John Mullin, John Hills, Rick Johnson, Patty Stone, Cameron O’Brien, Charlie Carr, Charlie Harwood, Iran Ausley and Jerry Royce.

 Delivered to U.S. Navy as BuNo.35857 Mar.
 20, 1945

 War Assets Administration, Feb.
 28, 1947 for disposal.

 Purchased July 7, 1947 by St. Louis Flying Service, Krats Airport, St. Louis, MO.

 Purchased January 21, 1948 by Continental Airlines, Stapleton Airport, Denver, CO.